makersacademy/shop-manager-challenge/README.md

 ## Solo Project:

-During the week 3 of Makers Bootcamp, we worked through a sequence of exercises and challenges with the following objectives:
+During week 3 of the Makers Bootcamp, we worked through a sequence of exercises and challenges with the following objectives:

-* two tables** from a specification, including a one-to-many relationship between two tables, and create the schema in a database using SQL.
+* **Design a database schema with at least two tables** from a specification, including a one-to-many relationship between two tables, and create the schema in a database using SQL.
 * **Use SQL to query a database** to read data from one table or resulting of a join, create new records, update and delete.
 * **Integrate a relational database to a program** by test-driving classes which implement CRUD methods to send SQL queries to a database.
 * **Explain how your program communicates with the database** by creating a sequence diagram.